JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

          You will have to re-activate every 11 days.

-Setting up globus linked accounts
+Setting up Globus linked accounts

 .. code-block:: bash

     You can link accounts like your NERSC and LBL account.
-    Linking the NERSC account is required for globus to know that its ok to upload and download your data when you are using jaws and thus logged in as NERSC credentials.
+    Linking the NERSC account is required for Globus to know that its ok to upload and download your data when you are using jaws and thus logged in as NERSC credentials.

     1. Click on "ACCOUNT" in the left menu.
 You should be in the "Identities" tab.